 Moreover, plants and flowers are a tremendous way to brighten up and add color to your eco-friendly home interiors.
 Hanging plants, for instance, provide a distinct artistic edge to your living space.

 The American Lung Association of Minnesota recognizes indoor elements, including VOCs to be threats to our respiratory health.
 Over 40 million people in America suffer from allergens.
-However, there are some plants we can use to combat these dangers.
+However, there are some plants we can use to combat these dangers and promote clean breathing.

 Gerbera daisies remove the chemical trichloroethylene that is frequently used in industrial products.